chicks-net/fbdata-forensics/README.md

 Working:

-* show counts of various database records
+* show counts of various database records that Facebook keeps about you
+* search for keywrods in your [Facebook Messenger](https://www.facebook.com/messenger/) history

 More features are [planned](TODO.md).